Welcome to Atlantic Villa

 Treat yourself to a cuppa just how you like – our sitting room is stocked with Irish tea, herbal tea or coffee, milk, sugar, kettle and cups so you can brew a hot drink just as you like and relax in the sitting room.

 Relax by the open fire and enjoy the view from the bay window overlooking Valentia Harbour and Beginis Island or immerse yourself in a good book from our well-stocked library.

 Free wi-fi access throughout the main house

-Sauna available on the grounds to relax and revitalise your body after a day of exploring Valentia Island and the Skellig Coast on the Wild Atlantic Way
+Sauna available in the house to B&B residents to relax and revitalise your body after a day of exploring Valentia Island and the Skellig Coast on the Wild Atlantic Way

 Curl up in front of the stove in the sitting room after a day exploring the Skellig Coast and Valentia Island

 Sea views from the house or garden – experience the Wild Atlantic Way overlooking Valentia Harbour, Beginis Island and Valentia Lighthouse @ Cromwell Point.
 Why not kick back in the garden chairs or the arm chairs and soak up the scenery?

 Free off-street parking accommodating cars, bicycles and motorbikes